-Build a bison – Denver, Colorado
+Build a bison – Commerce City, Colorado

 Go more than skin deep and get hands-on at the Rocky Mountain Arsenal National Wildlife Refuge in Denver, Colo.
 You and your team are handed a bag of real bison bones to arrange into a recognizable part—ribs, hip or leg—of the animal’s skeleton.
 Then join your segment with another team’s, and when all six parts are joined, you’ll have a life-size bison!
 Learn what secrets the bones reveal about this specific bison and find out how these large bones provide the body support and protection the bison needs to move and thrive on the prairie.

 Dig for selenite crystals – Jet, Oklahoma

 Be prepared to get your hands dirty as you dig for selenite crystals at Salt Plains National Wildlife Refuge in Jet, Okla.
 You can bring home up to 10 pounds of crystals a day or one large cluster.
 And keep a keen eye out for wildlife while you’re digging; many bird species use the salt flats for nesting.
 Birds that may nest there include snowy plowers, endangered interior least terns, and American avocets.